uozuAho/yatzyTopDown/dev_log/dev.log.md

     - handle bad input from user
     - only allow valid category input from user
     - show running total score
+- keep adding to thoughts below
 - write 'directors cut' of dev log
 - make nice readable github page

+# Thoughts

+It's getting towards the end, and I'd better start noting down my thoughts before I forget them all.

+Random thoughts
+- I didn't end up with many unit tests.
+Partly because I'm lazy, partly because JMock is too verbose, which led to hard to read tests, which led to me deleting them in favour of the e2e tests that didn't use JMock.
+- This took a _long_ time to complete.
+I hope it's not because top down TDD is inherently harder and involves a lot more rework...
+Rather, java's not my preferred language, I'm used to bottom up TDD, JMock sucks... anything else?
+- Is the 'test pyramid' right?
+The e2e tests have been much more helpful in this project than the unit tests.
+I guess it depends on the definition of a 'unit'.
+Is it a class?
+I understand that slow tests with external dependencies are annoying, but so are unit tests for every single class, that need to change every time that class changes.
+Maybe a 'test diamond' is better...

+Top down TDD:
+pros
+- encourages BDD style e2e tests, which:
+    - describe system behaviour in an easy to read way
+    - force implementations to focus on readability

+cons
+- initial skeleton takes a while to get working
+- hard to do in a team?
+    - never tried in practice, but this exercise has involved changing many classes each time a feature is implemented (todo: has it?), which means higher chance of merge conflicts in a team